rajat974/Wave-Mixer/README.md

 # Wave-Mixer
 This is the basic application which mixes two sound waves.
 It also allows users to amplify, modulate, scale and shift the waves.
+Users can select three audio files at maximum to process through GUI.
 Dependencies
 -------------
 You must have following libraries to run the application